stefali1-dev/expression-evaluator/README.md

 # Expression Evalator
-A C/C++ app that displays the visualisation of the binary tree associated with a mathematical expression given as input.
+A C app that displays the visualisation of the binary tree associated with a mathematical expression given as input.

 An example: